drewburlingame/Jira2AzureDevOps/development.md

 The working directory serves as the local data store for a migration.
 A migration file is stored for each migration to track it's import status.

 Export & Import use the same IJiraApi stack.
 Export is a by-produce of the `CachedJiraApi` using `LocalDirJiraApi`.
 Due to this design, Import also performs an Export for issues that aren't already exported.
 This ensures all issues in the cache and available for archive.

+C# classes were created for Json deserialization.
+I used [QuickType](https://app.quicktype.io/#l=cs&r=json2csharp) to generate the classes from json data with some tweaks afterward.
+The classes do not contain a comprehensive list of every field.
+They contain what I needed for the project and extra where I didn't remove the unused properties.
+Enhance these objects if you need to import more fields.
+I found this approach useful for interrogating the data.

 #### RSP files
 described in the [README.md](README.md)